Langtang, Gosainkunda and Helambu Trek 17 Days

 Electricity, WIFI, And Battery Recharge

-During the Langtang and Gosainkunda trek, electricity is available at all the teahouses where you will spend the night.
-You can recharge your phones, laptop, or iPads from micro-hydropower and solar panels by paying a nominal charge.
+During the Langtang Valley trek, electricity is available at all the teahouses where you will spend the night.
+You can recharge your phones, laptops, or iPads from micro-hydropower and solar panels by paying a nominal charge.
 Regarding Wi-Fi, there are no free hotspots along the trekking trail, so we do not encourage carrying your laptop.
-Some teahouses do offer paid Wi-Fi services on an hourly basis but don’t expect high-speed connectivity on the remote trails.
+Some teahouses offer paid Wi-Fi services hourly but expect high-speed connectivity on something other than the remote trails.

 Communication On Trek

-On the Langtang Valley Trek in Nepal, the internet service will be available at lodges with some extra service charge.
-You can contact your family and friends from the guesthouses, but as we reach high altitude, the communication will be through the phone for safety purposes.
-We communicate with all our valuable clients through the team leader at least once a day to make sure you are fine and enjoying the trip.
-The Adventure Club Trek office in Kathmandu will constantly touch for help you may need during the trek.
-Depending on the network you use, there could be a poor signal to network before the high altitude.
-Upon your request, we can provide you with a separate local sim card for a better network.
+On the Langtang Valley Gosikunda Trek in Nepal, the internet service will be available at lodges with some extra service charge.
+You can contact your family and friends from the guesthouses, but as we reach high altitudes, communication will be done through the phone for safety purposes.
+We communicate with all our valuable clients through the team leader at least once daily to ensure you are fine and enjoying the trip.
+The Adventure Club Trek office in Kathmandu will constantly contact you for help you may need during the trek.
+Depending on your network, there could be a poor signal to the network before the high altitude.
+We can provide you with a separate local SIM card for a better network upon your request.
 Many places have WIFI service available at an extra cost.

 Tipping